eksnet/evesedgwick/README.md

 # [evekosofskysedgwick.net](evekosofskysedgwick.net)

 This is the source code for the Jekyll project that generates the EKS website.
-If you are not familiar with how Jekyll works, it would be a good idea to familiarize yourself with the [docs](https://jekyllrb.com/docs/home/).
+If you are not familiar with how Jekyll works, you can find documentation on [the project website](https://jekyllrb.com/docs/home/).

 ## Table of Contents
  1. [Environment](#environment)